About Us

 Matt Holland

-Matt performs market analysis and appraisals and writes about 20th century design and aesthetics, as well as drawing from his background in rare bookselling to build exceptional libraries on visual culture.
 He holds an MA (Distinction) in Cultural Studies from Goldsmiths, University of London, with a focus on contemporary Critical Theory and Art Theory, and a BA in English and American Literature from the University of East Anglia, as well as a number of years of valuable experience in the Financial Services and FinTech sectors.

 Michael Selzer

-A specialist in post-war European and American Art and 20th century decorative art and design.
-Michael has over 25 years of experience in the art world, starting as a runner sourcing art and design to London galleries, he later founded The Door, London’s smallest 24 hour outdoor gallery.
+A specialist in post-war European and American art, as well as 20th-century decorative design, Michael brings over 25 years’ experience in the art world.
+He started his career as a runner, sourcing art and design for London galleries, before founding The Door—London’s smallest 24-hour outdoor gallery.